adamcobabe/mrv/doc/source/tools.rst

 tmrvUI
 ======
 Runs UI specific tests.
-For this to work, you must supply a path to the maya binary which should run the User Interface tests in the ``mrv.test.maya.ui`` package.
+For this to work, you must supply a path to the maya binary which should run the specified or default User Interface.
+If no test modules are given as either relative or absolute paths, all test cases reachable from the current working directory will be run.

 **Sample Usage**::

+	$ # run all tests reachable from the current directory ( even non-ui )
 	$ test/bin/tmrvUI <path/to/maya/bin/maya>

-**Availability**: Linux and OSX
+	$ # run all UI tests
+	$ test/bin/tmrvUI <path/to/maya/bin/maya> test/maya/ui

+	$ # run only the specified module, verbosely
+	$ test/bin/tmrvUI <path/to/maya/bin/maya> test/maya/ui/test_base.py -v

+**Availability**: Linux, OSX, Windows

-.. note:: This tool is inferior to ``tmrv`` and is likely to be improved, together with the User Interface testing utilities.
+.. note:: This tools interface is slightly different from ``tmrv`` as you currently may not specify the maya version to run by release, but by the full path to the executable.
+However, it is likely to be improved, together with the User Interface testing utilities.

 tmrvc
 =====